 Moray is a low wage economy.
 The features of the local economy have been well documented by the Moray Economic Partnership and are set out in detail in Moray Economic Strategy.
 A key strand in current planning for economic development is the Moray Growth Deal.
-Following agreement on Heads of Terms expected agreed in August 2020, detailed modelling will be required to reflect the Moray Growth Deal in the Council's budget processes and plans, and this has been done at a high level.
+Following agreement on Heads of Terms expected in 2020, detailed modelling will be required to reflect the Moray Growth Deal in the Council's budget processes and plans.